Lourdata

 Its shady tables overlook the harbour and the sea.

-family are fishermen, and therefore the restaurant is noted especially for its
+The family are fishermen, and therefore the restaurant is noted especially for

 The Lithero Restaurant. seen from above.